MidnightDreamerX17/skill20/Traits.md

 - Undead
 - Vermin

+**Favored Terrain Category (Specific)** - The character gains a bonus of +2 for everything relating to that terrain, including visual hiding, tracking, animals native to that terrain, and survival.
+The terrain categories are:

+- Alignment Plane (specific)
+- Astral Plane
+- Cold
+- Desert
+- Elemental Plane (specific)
+- Ethereal Plane
+- Forest
+- Jungle
+- Mountain
+- Plains
+- Swamp
+- Underground
+- Urban
+- Water

 **Life Sight** - The character sees living things as having different colors from everything else.
 This gives a bonus of +4 to visually spot living creatures in a sparsely-populated environment.

 **Magic Domain Specialization (Specific)** - The character is strongly aligned with a specific domain of magic, causing the domain spells to be considered a lower magic circle.
 For example, being specialized in the Healing Domain will cause *Cure Light Wounds* to be considered a spell of the 0th circle.
 If a spell was already 0th-circle, then its casting time becomes a move action.
 The GM may rule that a character can only specialize in magic domains that are associated with their primary god.